bao-project/bao-docs/source/development/misra.rst

 MISRA Compliance
 ================

-The project aims to comply with the MISRA C:2012 coding guidelines in all C code across all repositories.
-All submitted code will be checked for MISRA violations following the :ref:`Guideline Enforcement Plan <misra_gep>` and the :ref:`Guideline Requalification Plan <misra_grp>` using automated checker tools in the :ref:`CI pipeline <ci>`.
-Developers should continuously check for MISRA violations by :ref:`running the checker tools locally<misra_check_locally>` at each commit.
+The project aims to comply with the :term:`MISRA` C:2012 coding guidelines in all C code across all repositories.
+All submitted code will be checked for :term:`MISRA` violations following the :ref:`Guideline Enforcement Plan
+<misra_gep>` and the :ref:`Guideline Requalification Plan <misra_grp>` using
+automated checker tools in the :ref:`CI pipeline <ci>`.
+Developers should continuously check for :term:`MISRA` violations by :ref:`running the checker tools locally<misra_check_locally>` at each commit.
 Any violation identified in the submitted code must be justifiable and duly :ref:`deviated<deviations>`.
 These processes must be properly documented, peer-reviewed, and authorized according to the project's :ref:`contribution process <contributing>` and the guidance provided by the official `MISRA Compliance:2020 document
 <https://www.misra.org.uk/app/uploads/2021/06/MISRA-Compliance-2020.pdf>`_.

-Every developer, reviewer, or maintainer should familiarize themselves with, first and foremost, the guidelines themselves, and secondly, the processes described in this document.
+Every :term:`developer`, reviewer, or :term:`maintainer` should
+familiarize themselves with, first and foremost, the guidelines themselves, and secondly, the processes described in this document.

 Each repository in the project might abide by the guidelines with varying degrees of fidelity.
 Each will have its independent :ref:`MISRA